-Occasionally I get queries from my friends who have recently bought a DSLR that whether they need an external flash for “better” photography specially for indoors.
-So I thought I would put my few comments of where external flashes can really make the difference and make your photos stand out from the “pop-up” flash photographs.
+Occasionally my friends who have recently bought a DSLR ask me whether they need an external flash for “better” photography, especially for indoors.
+So I thought I explain where external flashes can really make the difference and make your photos stand out from “pop-up” flash photographs.

-The “higher” end cameras even do NOT have built-in flashes due to huge limitations of the in-built flash that can become bottleneck to their otherwise excellent image production quality.
-An external flash provide superior and “more” control over the lighting and exposure of the subject in low light (and even in bright light where you need to fill-flash) situations.
-Here’s why…
+Higher end cameras don’t even have built-in flashes due to huge limitations of the in-built flash that can become bottleneck to their otherwise excellent image production quality.
+An external flash provides superior control over the lighting and exposure of the subject in low light (and even in bright light where you need to fill-flash) situations.
+Here’s why.

 Flash Power and Distance

 This is more obvious than the rest of the reasons but still this tops the list.
-With the power of the built-in flash (Guide number 13/43 at ISO 100) it becomes really difficult to illuminate “wide” angle shots and thus the edges of the photo remains too dark.
-With external flash you can get much higher range of illumination (Guide number 43/141 at ISO 100).
-Additionally an external flash has its own set of batteries thus enabling it to recycle faster so that the flash doesn’t drain the cameras batteries.
+With the power of the built-in flash it becomes really difficult to illuminate wide angle shots and thus the edges of the photo remain too dark.
+With external flash you can get a much higher range of illumination.
+Additionally an external flash has its own set of batteries thus enabling it to recycle faster so that the flash doesn’t drain the camera’s batteries.

-Note: It is important to understand that the effective distance of any flash depends on the Aperture and ISO.
-For example, at f/8 and ISO 100, the built-in flash will be effective only if the subject is within ~5 feet from the camera.
+Note: It is important to understand that the effective distance of any flash depends on the aperture and ISO.
+For example, at f/8 and ISO 100, the built-in flash will be effective only if the subject is within about five feet from the camera.
 Indirectly the range can be increased by decreasing F-stop and/or using a higher ISO setting.
-But both the methods come at a cost -
+But both the methods come at a cost:

 - increased digital noise